uclaacm/studio-creative-tutorials/Sprite Sheets & Tilemaps/README.md

 ![Manually cut the bottom stapler and its staples as one sprite.](Screenshots/ManuallyCut.PNG)<br>

 After dealing with the bottom stapler, you can use Automatic slicing on the top two staplers!
 By setting the Method to Safe, the Sprite Editor will cut new sprites without affecting your previously cut sprites.
+It will also preserve the names of already-cut sprites.
 ![Automatic slicing with the Safe Method in the Sprite Editor.](Screenshots/SafeMethod.PNG)<br>

 The Delete Existing option will replace existing selections, and Smart will attempt to create new rectangles while retaining or adjusting existing ones.